dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Sign-in progress indicator in Android Company Portal <!--953374-->

 An update to the Android Company Portal app shows a sign-in progress indicator when the user launches or resumes the app.
 The indicator progresses through new statuses, beginning with "Connecting...", then "Signing in...", then "Checking for security requirements..." before allowing the user to access the app.
+You can see the new screens for the Company Portal app for Android on the [what's new in Intune app UI page](whats-new-in-intune-app-ui.md).

 ## Notices